 Can onion go in the garbage disposal?

-When you wash dishes, it is important to separate your different types of food.
-For example, you should put onions and garlic into separate containers because their skins are thin, and thinning them out will make them easier to dispose of.
+When washing dishes, it’s important to separate different types of food waste.
+For instance, onions and garlic should be placed in separate containers since their thin skins are easier to dispose of when separated.